The Annual Reports

 LTO

 , and 55 under construction.
 The Year 2021 saw the largest number of nuclear reactor closures in a decade, since 2011, when the Fukushima disaster began.
-Three of the six remaining units were closed in (...)
+Three of the six remaining units were closed (…)

 WNISR